rm15186/GonoVac/README.md

 run_vac runs one round of the simulation with the selected vaccination strategy run_avg runs a set number of simulations and plots the average prevalence, doses of the vaccine, number of people vaccinated at any one time.

+Sub....txt files are submission scripts I have used to run the code on blue crystal